Bundoran: Early documentary evidence

-The first official record of Bundoran is in a deposition by Hugh Gaskein on 16 May 1653.
-He was a witness to events during the 1641 Rebellion when he was an apprentice butcher in Sligo.
 In 1689 a skirmish was fought near Bundoran between a Jacobite force under Sir Connell Ferrall and the retreating Protestant garrison of Sligo.

 William Cole, Viscount Enniskillen, built Bundoran Lodge, his summer home, in 1777.
 This building still stands on Bayview Avenue and is now called Homefield House.
 The Viscount seems to have started a trend amongst his contemporaries as more of them discovered Bundoran and visited it to enjoy the seaside and what were believed to be its health benefits.